 The regulatory framework is inherently dynamic.
-As part of its statutory obligations, EPA is required to publish many regulations within a set timeframe each year that implement environmental programs as well as assist the Agency's operations.
+As part of its statutory obligations, EPA is required to publish many regulations within a set timeframe each year that implement environmental programs and assist the Agency in meeting its core mission.
 These regulations address newly mandated responsibilities as well as updates and revisions to existing regulations.
-As EPA meets its obligations to protect human health and the environment through regulatory action, it must also meet another key responsibility-minimizing "regulatory uncertainty" that unnecessarily causes businesses and communities to face delays, planning inefficiencies, and compliance complexities that impede environmental protection, economic growth, and development.
-EPA will employ a set of strategies to reduce regulatory uncertainty while continuing to improve human health and environmental outcomes consistent with the Agency's authorities as established by Congress.
+As EPA meets its obligations to protect human health and the environment through regulatory action, it must also meet another key responsibility - minimizing "regulatory uncertainty" that unnecessarily causes businesses and communities to face delays, planning inefficiencies, and compliance complexities that impede environmental protection, economic growth, and development.
+EPA will employ a set of strategies to reduce regulatory uncertainty while continuing to improve human health and environmental outcomes consistent with the Agency's authorities as established by Congress and while considering unique state, tribal, and local circumstances.
 These strategies, which reflect EPA's commitment to cooperative federalism and commitment to the rule of law, will also help advance Agency goals for streamlining and modernizing permitting and enhancing shared accountability.